erhant/crypto-notes/content/zkhack/1-what-is-a-snark.md

 # SNARK

 A SNARK stands for a _succinct_ proof that a certain statement is true.
-Succinct here is meaning that the proof is “short”.
+Succinct here is meaning that the proof is "short".
 For example, I have a statement:

 - I know an $m$ such that $\text{SHA256}(m) = 0$.